 Leading back to the initial question, it’s clear that Augmented Reality has the potential to create new jobs, however, this won’t happen naturally.
 AR is already changing the way enterprises work, it’s time we adjust the jobs related to that.

 Research from McKinsey Global Institute confirms that 14% of the global workforce, that’s 375 million people across the world, will need to learn new skills and transition to new occupational categories due to increasingly capable machinery.
-The future worker will spend more time on activities such as applying expertise, managing people and communicating with others, tasks that machines are less capable of.
-Skills that will be required most are emotional competencies, reasoning and creativity, again particularly human skills.
+The future worker will spend more time on activities such as applying expertise, managing people, and communicating with others, tasks that machines are less capable of.
+Skills that will be required most are emotional competencies, reasoning, and creativity, again particularly human skills.

-This is your opportunity to take advantage today and make AR a success for tomorrow.
+This is your opportunity to take advantage of today and make AR a success for tomorrow.
 Here are four key points I recommend you consider:

 - ACTION - As in the past, taking action is required to drive progress